Bypassing memory safety mechanisms through speculative control flow hijacks: Speculative execution attacks on memory safety mechanisms

 \subsection{\spac attacks}

-A \spac-vulnerable code sequence is a code sequence that results in a speculative control flow hijack.
+A \spac-vulnerable sequence is a code sequence that results in a speculative control flow hijack.
 A speculative control flow hijack allows an attacker to gain control of the target program's speculatively-executed code.
-This is a powerful primitive: an attacker can follow such an attack with a speculative ROP sequence to speculatively execute code sequences that access a secret and send it to the attacker via a side channel.
+This is a powerful primitive: an attacker can follow such an attack with a speculative ROP sequence to speculatively execute code gadgets that access a secret and send it to the attacker via a side channel.

 \prettyref{fig:categ} shows a breakdown of the various instances in the \spac attack class in the context of different variants of speculative control flow hijacks.
-Classic speculative control flow hijack attacks can be performed through micro-architectural components such as the Branch Target Buffer (BTB) and Return Stack Buffer (RSB)~\cite{kocher18oakland, mais18rsb, koruyeh18woot}.
+Classic speculative control flow hijacking attacks can be performed through microarchitectural components such as the Branch Target Buffer (BTB) and Return Stack Buffer (RSB)~\cite{kocher18oakland, mais18rsb, koruyeh18woot}.
 At the same time, the speculative control flow can also be influenced by instruction sequences that only affect architectural components, such as registers or memory: we refer to these as \spac attacks.
-For instance, executing the \Code{call \%rbx} x86 instruction speculatively, when the value of \Code{\%rbx} is available at execution time will result in speculative execution continuing at the address in the \Code{\%rbx} register.
+For instance, executing the \Code{call \%rbx} x86 instruction speculatively when the value of \Code{\%rbx} is available to the execution unit will result in speculative execution continuing at the address in the \Code{\%rbx} register.
 Therefore, if the \Code{\%rbx} register can be controlled by the attacker, a speculative control flow hijack can occur.
 This control by the attacker can either be architectural or speculative, as we will see next.

 Similarly, a \Code{push \%rbx; ret} instruction sequence with the register value available would also simply continue execution at the provided address, with no need to predict where speculative execution continues via the RSB.
 Hence, \spac-vulnerable code patterns can concern both forward edges (\Code{jmp} and \Code{call}) and backward edges (\Code{ret}).